victrme/Bonjourr/README.md

 -   `npm run build-online` to build bonjourr's web version

+### Join us on Telegram

+You have ideas or bug reports?
+We got a Telegram group just for that.
+Feel free to [join us and say hi](https://t.me/BonjourrStartpage) :)

 <br />

 ## Built with

 -   Styled with [Sass](https://sass-lang.com/guide)
--   Scripts with pure Js
+-   Scripts with pure JS
 -   Releases bundled with Gulp, [see dependencies](https://github.com/victrme/Bonjourr/network/dependencies)
 -   Our tiny hands